MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-basic-deploy.md

 ### Prepare for deployment

 > [!TIP]
 > This procedure uses a ZIP file to deploy your bot.
-In C#, This may fail if the solution configuration at build is set to **Debug**.
+In C#, this may fail if the solution configuration at build is set to **Debug**.
 > In Visual Studio, make sure that the solution configuration is set to **Release** and perform a clean rebuild of the solution before continuing.

 [!INCLUDE [deploy prepare intro](~/includes/deploy/snippet-prepare-deploy-intro.md)]